univention/ucs-school/doc/devel/README_Erratum.md

 ### Close Bugzilla bugs

-Set all Bugs published with this Erratum to *CLOSED*.
+Set all Bugs published with this package update to *CLOSED*.
 You can get the bug numbers with this snippet (they should match the bugs you released):
 ```shell
 cd doc/errata/published/